-Being a mother or father requires a delicate balance of caring for your children while also allowing them to mature and learn from their mistakes.
+The responsibility of being a mother or father is striking a fine balance between providing for your children while also enabling them to mature and learn from their mistakes.

-Your responsibility as parent shifts from merely loving and protecting your child from suffering, hardship and discomfort to recognizing that your child or teen will need to face natural consequences for his or her choices.
+Your responsibility as a parent shift from merely loving and protecting your child from suffering, hardship, and discomfort to recognizing that your child or teen will need to face natural consequences for their choices.

-The difficult aspect for them and us is that these repercussions nearly always involve some level of anguish, disappointment, and pain.
+The challenging aspect for them and us is that these repercussions nearly always involve some level of anguish, disappointment, and pain.

-One of the most difficult parenting challenges was watching your own child struggle without intervening to solve things for them.
+One of the most difficult things about parenting challenges was watching your own child struggle without intervening to solve things for them.

 Parents confront numerous challenges.
 And, as we all discover, there are numerous challenges that we did not anticipate or anticipate before having children!